New York Prospect Park rape case cracked after more than two decades

 The woman on Monday learned that Webb was the attacker during a “very emotional” meeting with investigators who were working the case, and felt vindicated as a result, police sources told the New York Post.

+“As soon as we knocked on her door and we told her we were NYPD detectives, she nearly broke down and cried,” Chief of Detectives Robert Boyce told the newspaper.
+“She cried last night when we told her we had the guy.
+I think my detectives cried with her.”

-It is not clear whether Webb – who is serving 75 years to life in Sing Sing – will be charged for the rape, but her lawyer Martin Garbus said it’s “amazing” that the case has finally been cracked.
+It is not clear whether Webb – who is serving 75 years to life in Sing Sing – will be charged for the rape.

+Her lawyer Martin Garbus said "we have asked the Daily News and the Police Department for an apology and we have not heard back yet."